pcanelas/rospec.github.io/index.md

 ## Research Paper

 This is a research project within the [Software and Societal Systems Department (S3D)](https://s3d.cmu.edu/) and the [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University, and [LASIGE](https://lasige.pt/) at University of Lisbon.
-For a detailed explanation of the language design, semantics, and evaluation, check out our paper:
+For a detailed explanation of the language design, semantics, and evaluation, check out our paper (currently under review):

 ```
 @inproceedings{canelas2025rospec,